TIMEWELL

 The AI Revolution on the Ground: How AI Is Transforming Business, Homes, and Education

 AI is reshaping how companies operate, how labor markets reward workers, and how families and schools support individuals.
-This article examines concrete examples from Japanese businesses, classrooms, and homes — and what they reveal about the direction of AI adoption.

 The AI Revolution on the Ground: How AI Is Transforming Business, Homes, and Education